nubianvr-source/ProjectKonko/README.md

 # Project Konko
 Project Konko is an Open Source Virtual Reality lesson creator built in Unity.
-It is designed by NubianVR (www.nubianvr.com) and primarily targetted at the Oculus Go VR device - intended to be adapted to other devices down the line.
+It is designed & supported by NubianVR (www.nubianvr.com) and primarily targetted at the Oculus Go VR device - intended to be adapted to other devices down the line.
 It seeks to provide the tools that will allow developers, creators and educators to:
 - deploy 2D & 360 video lessons in Virtual Reality
 - manipulate 3D object in Virtual Reality environments
 - build multiple choice lesson assessment in Virtual Reality